MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/client/client-icon-font-not-loaded.md

 ## Cause

-This issue occurs because the **Font download** option is disabled in your browser.
+This issue occurs because the font download option isn't enabled in your browser.

 ## Resolution